Expert Ratings For BJ's Restaurants | Benzinga

 Below is a summary of how these 8 analysts rated BJ’s Restaurants over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average represents a 12.1% increase from the previous average price target of $60.43.
+This current average has decreased by 7.36% from the previous average price target of $53.43.

 How Are Analyst Ratings Determined?